kcech/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 In some cases, you may want to inform **complex data** as an observation on Sentilo, such like a large json object.
-For these cases, Sentilo will detect that the text is a json object and then it will be shown to you as a prettyfied json value:
+For these cases, Sentilo will detect that the text is a json object and then it will be shown to you as a prettify json value:

 |complex_data_170_001.jpg|